 Chris is also currently a non exec director of an IT services company, is the Chair of the Alnwick Playhouse Theatre, and a trustee of The Youth Charter.

-Heather is Chief Financial Officer at the University of the Arts London.
+Heather is Chief Operating Officer at the University of the Arts London.
 She joined the university in 2019.

 Her key responsibilities as Chief Financial Officer are to lead and manage the finance function to meet the needs of the university, ensuring a strong financial strategy and compliance with statutory and regulatory financial requirements.